ProfessionallyEvil/csik/readme.md

 This simple Flask server app is meant to back cross-site scripting (XSS) proof-of-concept examples.
 Its main function is providing facilities for capturing and logging data from various events.
 It also contains some crude example scripts for actually submitting data to the server.

+**Note** Future development, if any, will be done in the https://github.com/mgillam/csik repo.

 ## Disclaimers
 Although this project does *not* contain any exploit code, we would like to remind you to always be certain you have explicit, written permission before testing an application.